Liversidge History, Family Crest & Coats of Arms

 Of all the Anglo-Saxon names to come from Britain, Liversidge is one of the most ancient.
 The name is a result of the original family having lived in the township of Liversedge located in the parish of Bristall just miles from Leeds.

 The surname Liversidge was first found in West Yorkshire at Liversedge, a township that dates back to the Domesday Book where it was listed as Livresec, a manor belonging to Radulf, a vassal of Ilbert de Lacy.
 The place name probably means "edge or ridge of a man called Leofhere," from the Old English personal name + "ecg."
 The township includes the hamlets of Millbridge, Littletown, Hightown, the Heights, and Robert-Town.
 Liversedge Hall was anciently the property of the Neville family, lords of the manor.
 Today the hall is in ruins and slight remains can be seen.

 Early History of the Liversidge family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Liversidge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Liversidge research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Liversidge History in all our PDF Extended History products and printed products wherever possible.

 Liversidge Spelling Variations